+1• At the elementary level there should be provisions informally for time away under the supervision of a trained professional and with knowledge of the parent.
+Pupils whose problems referral to the d.
+Home instruction on an emergency basis; long term instruction following a

+Committee on Special Education, in-building program modification under Section outside agency referral.

+- 2. At the middle school level several alternatives may be utilized: - a.
+In-school suspension - b.
+Referral to an alternative learning program - c.
+Referral to the Committee on Special Education e.
+Home instruction on an emergency basis; long term instruction following a

+Superintendents' hearing

-- 1. At the elementary level there should be provisions informally for time away under the supervision of a trained professional and with knowledge of the parent.
-Pupils whose problems persist will be conferenced by the Instructional Support Team for consideration of a referral to the Committee on Special Education, in-building program modification under Section 504, or an outside agency referral. - 2.
-At the middle school level several alternatives may be utilized: - a.
-In-school suspension; - b.
-Referral to an alternative learning program; - c.
-Referral to the Committee on Special Education; or - d.
-Home instruction on an emergency basis; long term instruction following a Superintendents' hearing - 3.
-At the high school level several alternatives may be utilized: - a.
-In-school suspension; out of school suspension, short term and long term; - b.
-Referral to an occupational work experience alternative program; - c.
-Referral to an academically oriented alternative program; - d.
-Referral to the Committee on Special Education; - e.
-Home instruction on an emergency basis; long term instruction following a Superintendent's hearing; - f.
-Referral to the GED 16-17 alternative program; or - g.
+- 3. At the high school level several alternatives may be utilized: - a.
+In-school suspension; out of school suspension, short term and long term - b.
+Referral to an occupational work experience alternative program - c.
+Referral to an academically oriented alternative program - d.
+Referral to the Committee on Special Education

+Superintendent's hearing

+- f.
+Referral to the GED 16-17 alternative program - g.
 Referral to the GED for students 18 and over.

-Maintenance of Public Order on School Property
+Maintenance Of Public Order on School Property